-- 1. How has the geological evolution of the CZ established ecosystem function and its sustainability? - 2.
-How do molecular-scale interactions dictate processes in soils and underlying rock, and influence the development of watersheds and aquifers as functional geophysical units? - 3.
-How can theory and data be combined from molecular- to global- scales in order to interpret past transformations of Earth's surface and forecast CZ evolution and its planetary impact?
+- I. How has geological evolution and paleobiology established CZ ecosystem functions? - 2.
+How do molecular-scale interactions between CZ processes influence the development of watersheds and aquifers as integrated ecological-geophysical units? - 3.
+How can theory and data be combined from molecular- to global- scales in order to interpret past transformations of Earth's surface and forecast CZ evolution?